Redefining Navigation For Discoverability

 PROJECT GOALS

-Create a clear, intuitive navigation of 30+ solutions offerings to help clients easily understand and identify the services relevant to their sustainability goals.
+Create a clear, intuitive navigation of 30+ solutions offerings to help potential clients easily understand and identify the services relevant to their sustainability goals & industry.

 PROBLEM

 ENGIE Impact provides a range of solutions to help clients achieve their sustainability goals, which often require complex strategies that potential clients may not fully understand.
+Analytics showed that users visited on average 2-3 pages before identifying the right solution area.
 To address this, we needed to simplify the navigation, replacing internal jargon and outdated visuals with a clear, intuitive structure.
-This ensures C-suite executives can easily scan and explore our solutions in greater depth.
+This ensures our target audience can easily scan and explore our solutions in greater depth.

 SOLUTION